lawnickm/weather_tracker/README.md

 ```

 #### Create views for your API
+A view function, or view for short, is a Python function that takes a web request and returns a web response.
+This response can be the HTML contents of a web page, or a redirect, or a 404 error, or an XML document, or a data queryset.

-We need to render each ExampleModel objects in JSON format.
+For example, Let's assume we need to render each ExampleModel objects in JSON format.

 To do so, we need to: